Trust in Everyday Encounters

 Liselott Sundbäck, Social Policy, Åbo Akademi University

-Elina Turjanmaa, History, University of Oulu
+Elina Turjanmaa, Social Psychology, University of Eastern Finland / University of Oulu